 The markets have a habit of shaking out the faint at heart before they can realize a profit.
-Make sure you stick to your original system or approach unless you have overwhelming reasons not to do so.
+Ensure you stick to your original system or approach unless you have overwhelming reasons not to do so.
 When you invest, buy something you would like to own for eternity.
-Of course, not all investments turn out well, but if your aim is “eternity” you become more selective in your pickings.
+Of course, not all investments turn out well, but if your aim is “eternity” you become more selective.
 The longer your time frame, the simpler you make your investments.

 The Holy Grail’s most important elements are simplicity, diversification, and keeping a distance from the financial markets.
-Make sure your portfolio is robust and can tackle any nasty surprises from record low-interest rates and money printing.
-Make sure you withstand short-term pressures and think long-term, and be careful of making switching in and out of positions.
+Make sure your portfolio is robust and can tackle any nasty surprises from record low interest rates and money printing.
+Make sure you withstand short-term pressures and think long-term, and be careful when switching in and out of positions.

 Disclosure: We are not financial advisors.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are our opinion – they are not suggestions to buy or sell any securities.

 – Why is making investing as easy as possible considered a Holy Grail?

 Making investing easy involves avoiding attempts to beat market averages and focusing on creating and sticking to a simple plan.
 This approach can outperform a significant portion of the professional investment community.